facebookresearch/hydra/website/docs/examples/3_config_file/README.md

 ---

 You can pass in a config file for your job.
-This file is relative to your python file.
+This file location is relative to your Python file location.

 ### config_file.py
 ```python